Transport

 The University operates several free shuttle bus services:

-1. Fisher Library to Redfern station: 4–10:30pm, all year round, apart from weekends, public holidays and the Christmas shut down period
+1. Fisher Library to Redfern station: 4–10:30pm, Mondays to Fridays (except public holidays and the Christmas shutdown period)

 2. Camperdown campus to Australian Technology Park: during semesters only